Oh no! We may not fully support the browser or device software you are using !

 According to the United States Department of Labor, nearly 60 million people have filed for unemployment since March 2020.
 Unemployment benefits are subject to federal and state taxes – like any other source of income.
-State unemployment benefits you received, as well as the additional $600 a week coronavirus relief provided by the federal government under the CARES Act, are considered taxable income on your 2020 tax return.
+State unemployment benefits you received, are considered taxable income on your tax return.

 What you might not be aware of: Income tax withholdings work differently with unemployment benefits because there is no automatic tax withholding.
 This means taxpayers must opt in or elect to have taxes withheld from their unemployment benefits.
 Understandably, most folks who are unemployed don’t elect to have taxes withheld from their benefit payments.

 Also, there’s a catch: even if you elected to have taxes withheld on these benefits, tax withholdings for unemployment benefits are only available at a 10% rate.
-A 10% withholding rate is often not enough, especially if taxpayers qualified for the extra $600 a week from the federal government.
+A 10% withholding rate is often not enough.
 If you did not request withholdings, you’ll want to consider setting aside a portion of your unemployment benefits or other earnings in the coming days for possible taxes due come Tax Day.

-The influx in gig economy and part-time jobs this year was exceptional.
-Many people became self-employed for the first time to make ends meet and aren’t aware that there are tax implications and other tax laws that are now applicable to them- many for the first time.
-Did you or someone you know start doing ride sharing, become delivery drivers, consult or coach, make and sell masks or other craft items, become dog walkers, tutor, babysit, clean homes, landscape, or any other side hustles this year?
-Becoming self-employed and working in the gig economy will have a significant effect on your 2020 tax return.
+The influx in gig economy has been steadily increasing since the COVID-19 Pandemic.
+Many people became self-employed for the first time to make ends meet and aren’t aware that there are tax implications and other tax laws that are now applicable to them.
+Did you or someone you know start doing ride sharing, become delivery drivers, consult or coach, make and sell craft items, become dog walkers, tutor, babysit, clean homes, landscape, or any other side hustles in 2022?
+Becoming self-employed and working in the gig economy will have a significant effect on your tax return.

 If you’re newly self-employed, you may now have to make quarterly estimated payments.
 Quarterly estimated taxes are due on April 15, June 15, September 15, and January 15.
 If the 15th falls on a weekend, or a holiday, then the due date is the next weekday.